Master's Secondary Teaching Certification Requirements

 The Secondary Master of Arts with Certification program is designed to help you make strong connections between theory and practice.
 Issues related to curriculum, instruction assessment, classroom management, philosophy, psychology, history, and the social context of education are interwoven throughout the program and connections are made between your day-to-day experiences in schools and assigned readings, discussions, projects, and assignments.
 School and classroom issues are discussed as they arise, and faculty members offer various perspectives for understanding these issues and their relation to current educational research and practice.
 Continuous attention is paid to studying the adult and youth cultures in a variety of schools throughout southeastern Michigan with an eye to understanding the various factors that shape teaching and learning.

-The rich experiences of students in the Secondary Master of Arts with Certification program are in part based upon unique features of the program:
+The rich experiences of Teaching Interns in the Secondary Master of Arts with Certification program are in part based upon unique features of the program:

 Cohorts: You will be a member of a 20-25 person Secondary Master of Arts with Certification cohort for the 12-month program.
 This will provide you with the opportunity to learn in the company of other interns who are working in similar contexts and develop a network of colleagues who bring multiple perspectives to the field of education.
 You will examine the tensions between the theories and practices learned in your courses and the realities of everyday life in classrooms in your regular interactions with faculty, experienced teachers, and Secondary Master of Arts with Certification cohort colleagues.
 Students in this program typically span an age range from 22 to 55 and have a broad variety of work and life experiences.
 Many interns are parents; all have had significant experiences with children.